braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/tvos.md

 ### Step 4: Leverage Custom UIs for logging analytics and displaying content cards

-Because Braze doesn't provide a default UI for contnet cards on tvOS, you'll need to customize it yourself.
+Because Braze doesn't provide a default UI for content cards on tvOS, you'll need to customize it yourself.
 For a full walkthrough, see our step-by-step tutorial: [Customizing content cards for tvOS](https://braze-inc.github.io/braze-swift-sdk/documentation/braze/content-cards-customization/).
 For a sample project, see [Braze Swift SDK samples](https://github.com/braze-inc/braze-swift-sdk/tree/main/Examples#contentcards-custom-ui).